pingdotgg/uploadthing/.changeset/cold-apples-lay.md

 "uploadthing": patch
 ---

-Let the user decide if they want the appID as a subdomain on UTFS URL for self-hosted versions
+Let the user decide if they want the appID as a subdomain or path on UTFS URL for self-hosted versions